What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 |---|---|---|---|

-If you do not win the lottery, the consequences differ depending on your current status:
+If you are not selected in the lottery, the consequences depend on your current immigration status:

 |---|---|---|